-Fortnite firm penalised for claims it broke child privacy law
+Fortnite firm penalised after claims it tricked users

 The company behind popular video game Fortnite has agreed to pay $520m (£427m) to settle claims from US regulators that it violated child privacy laws and tricked users into making purchases.

-The complaint cited tactics like a button design that could trigger purchases while the game was loading.
+The complaint cited tactics such as a button design that could trigger purchases while the game was loading.

 Epic Games said the settlement resolved concerns about "past designs".